ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 2. A set of static PDF exports of the Course Notes.
 3. A set of Virtual Labs, based in MATLAB Live Scripts.
 4. A Project, which is based in MATLAB Live Scripts and Simulink.
+5. A set of Weekly Quizzes, exported in the form of a Brightspace Package, and compatible with the Brightspace Learning Management System.
-5. A breakdown of the mechanical design, component selection, and CAD files for a micro-sized quadcopter and attitude test rig.
+6. A breakdown of the mechanical design, component selection, and CAD files for a micro-sized quadcopter and attitude test rig.
-6. Instructions for setting up the software/firmware required to interface with the quadcopter flight controller.
+7. Instructions for setting up the software/firmware required to interface with the quadcopter flight controller.
-7. Simulink examples for interacting with and controlling the quadcopter.
+8. Simulink examples for interacting with and controlling the quadcopter.

 The content of this package is intended for undergraduate students with at least some experience with MATLAB, developed by MathWorks.